glouppe/info8006-introduction-to-ai/lecture6.md

 class: middle

-- Likelihood weighting is *efficient*:
+- Likelihood weighting is *helpful*:
     - The evidence is taken into account to generate a sample.
     - More samples will reflect the state of the world suggested by the evidence.
 - Likelihood weighting **does not solve all problems**: